Vyral/jon-carbutti-recruiting/_posts/2022-05-16-what-the-carbutti-team-does-for-carrie.md

 {% include pullquote.html %}

 Carrie has worked as a solo agent before, and it was fine.
 She knew what she was doing and made ends meet.
-However, after joining the Carbuttin team, she sees the industry in an entirely different light.
+However, after joining the Carbutti team, she sees the industry in an entirely different light.
 According to her, **you might be able to do everything yourself, but that doesn’t necessarily mean you should.** All the time the Carbutti Team saves her allows her to get out and make more money.&nbsp;

-The Carbutti Team also encourages their agents to put themselves out there on social media, and Carrie really appreciates that.
+We also encourage our agents to put themselves out there on social media, and Carrie really appreciates that.
 A lot of people are afraid to shoot videos or make posts, but **it’s been a very positive experience for her.** People she doesn’t even know reach out to her because they saw a video, and it’s taken her business to the next level.&nbsp;

 If you have questions for Carrie about her experience or anything else, please call or email us.
 We are always willing to talk\!